Ashley Judd on speaking out against Weinstein

 "We all do the best we can and our best is good enough," she said.
 "And it's really okay to have responded however we responded."

-Since the Times published its story on October 8, nearly 60 women have accused Weinstein of sexual misconduct, ranging from harassment to rape.
+Since the Times published its story on October 8, more than 60 women have accused Weinstein of sexual misconduct, ranging from harassment to rape.

 A spokeswoman for Weinstein previously denied the rape allegations in a statement provided to CNN.